zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

   >>> proxy.greeting(u'Jessy')
   u'Hello Jessy'

-Now let's make a remote procedure call with a kw arguments.
 Note that this key word arguments are stored in the request.form.
-But this doesn't change anything because this varaibles are also accessible like form variables e.g. self.request['foo'].Also note that we don't support the **kw signature:
+Important to know is that JSON-RPC does not support positional and named arguments in one method call.
+We are working on a solution for solve that restriction which hurts us as python developer.

-  >>> proxy.kwarguments('Hello', foo=u'FOO', bar=u'BAR')
+  >>> proxy.mixedparams('Hello', foo=u'FOO', bar=u'BAR')
+  Traceback (most recent call last):
+  ...
+  ValueError: Mixing positional and named parameters in one call is not possible

+Let's call named arguments:

+  >>> proxy.kws(bar=u'BAR', foo=u'FOO')
-  u'Hello FOO BAR'
+  u'None FOO BAR'

 There is also an ``id`` in the json response.
 Let's use such a json request id in our JSONRPCProxy: